-It is a very long journey to Gozo from Valletta beginning with a 1.5 hour long bus journey (Route 41) to Cirkewwa (ferry terminal) followed by a very windy 20-minute ferry ride to the island of Gozo.
+It is a very long journey to Gozo from Valletta beginning with a 1.5-hour long bus journey (Route 41) to Cirkewwa (ferry terminal) followed by a very windy 20-minute ferry ride to the island of Gozo.
 From the Gozo ferry terminal (Mgarr), we rode another bus for about 15 minutes and alighted at the Victoria main bus station.
-Including wait times for buses, wait times for eventually cancelled buses and wait times for ferries, we spent nearly 5.5 hours travelling to and from Gozo.
-It was too much travel time for what we travelled to Gozo to see.
+Including wait times for buses, wait times for eventually canceled buses and wait times for ferries, we spent nearly 5.5 hours traveling to and from Gozo.
+It was too much travel time for what we traveled to Gozo to see.

 We visited Gozo, unknowingly, on the final day of a week-long celebration known as “Victoria Festa – Saint George”, translated in English as Feast of St. George.
 A very loud band was playing just off the main square in front of St. George’s Basilica and people were stumbling around the confetti littered streets.
 It was like Oktoberfest without the tents and themed attire.

 We passed the party and walked further up the hill to the Citadel.
 The Citadel is an impressive structure perched on a hill.
 The historic centre of Victoria is seen looking south from the Citadel.